moyilpapa/PENTIII/README.md

 ## Security controls (read this before pointing it at anything)

-This tool sends real, unauthenticated-by-the-target HTTP requests (and, optionally, shells out to sqlmap) at whatever URL you give it.
+This tool sends real, unauthenticated-by-the-target HTTP requests at whatever URL you give it.
 A few guardrails are built in and configured via environment variables when you start the backend:

 | Env var | Default | Purpose |